 2. Think of an illustration for your life, for how things have gone so far.
 And finish this sentence, “For me, life is like . . .”
 (And don’t say “a box of chocolates” because we all know that’s from Forest Gump.)

 3. How has faith and life gotten easier over the years?
 How has it gotten harder?
+Was there a time in your life when your faith became most real, when it truly became "yours" or grew in a new way?

 4. Why did God make people in the first place?
 What are some of the basic things He wants for our lives, provides for us, and expects out of us?